unikubehq/cli/docs/getting_started.rst

     unikube system verify

 Are you missing dependencies on your local machine?

 No Problem!
-Unikube makes it easys to install many of the required dependencies.
+Unikube makes it easy to install many of the required dependencies.
 Just execute:

 .. code-block:: shell